Skip to content

 LEED GA (2001)

-Dissertation: An Evaluation Framework for the Integrated Design Process of Sustainable High-Performance Buildings
+Dissertation: An Evaluation Framework for the Integrated Design Process of Sustainable High-Performance Buildings.
+Chair: Yong-Woo Kim.

 Currently: Associate Professor, Department of Architecture, Pennsylvania State University